Wednesday, 13 November 2024

 (6) there are large tracts of public land that are national parks that are not open to seasonal hunting by licensed deer hunters, with no sound rationale for their exclusion …

-And the motion calls on the government to open appropriate tracts of applicable national parks at suitable times to recreational hunters to increase opportunities for growing deer hunting communities to engage in their outdoor recreation of choice.
+And the motion calls on the government to open appropriate tracts of applicable national parks at suitable times to recreational hunters to increase opportunities for growing deer-hunting communities to engage in their outdoor recreation of choice.

 Firstly, I want to begin by thanking my friend Mr Bourman for bringing this motion to the chamber, because I am excited about the opportunity it provides me to talk about many other outdoor recreational activities that Victorians take up on the weekend.
 As stated in the motion, around 140,000 deer are killed each year by recreational hunters from all corners of the state.
 These kills for the most part are happening on public land, and the majority of these kills are also female deer.
 Within the public land of course we are discussing national parks, many of which are not open to seasonal hunting by licensed recreational deer hunters.

 Deer are hunted for a wide variety of reasons, but recreation appears to be the salient one among them.
-Over 48,000 game licences are held in the state specifically for deer hunting.
+Over 48,000Â game licences are held in the state specifically for deer hunting.
 Of that figure an overwhelmingly large majority are for deer specifically, at 29,000.
 An overwhelming majority of game licence holders in Victoria are men between the ages of 28 and 57, who make up just over 33,000 of the game licence holders.
 The number of hunters is in fact growing each year.
 From 2023 to 2024 the number of game licence holders specifically for deer rose by about 1140.
 Right now that number is just under 47,500.
 A decade ago it was just over 28,000.

 A large majority of deer hunters also live in the east of Victoria, out in Gippsland.
 If you go out to Bairnsdale, statistically you are two to three times more likely to find a hunter than if you were going to go to Portland or Warrnambool, and even then it is much higher than what you would find in Southern Metropolitan Region.
 That of course is not surprising, given the high concentration of deer out around Traralgon and Bairnsdale compared to outer Melbourne or the west of Victoria.

+Just under 70 per cent of hunter expenditure in this state comes from those regional areas, and in fact deer hunting may well be one of the most common recreational activities in regional Victoria.
 According to Mr Bourman’s motion, there can be around $200 million attributed to deer hunting activities in Victoria.
 In fact the estimated contribution to our economy in 2019 was $201 million to be sure.
 That is over 50 per cent of the total recreational hunting contribution.
 The vast majority of the boost, and the 3000 jobs it creates in Victoria’s regions, includes $12 million in Mansfield, $11 million in Gippsland and $9 million in the Latrobe, and it is a growing sport.
 This can be attributed in part to the large number of deer in the state.
 We have nearly 1 million deer in Victoria spread across around 40 per cent the state.

 But this boom has its downsides, and that can be causing grief to local communities and wildlife.
 That is why the Allan Labor government has continued with the state’s deer control program to bring the deer population boom under control at a manageable rate.
 The Allan Labor government announced a long-term strategy for deer population control in 2020 and allocated $22 million to deliver it.
 We are working in close cooperation with our federal government partners and understand that deer population issues transcend state borders.
 In fact the recent 2024–25 Victorian budget provided $11.6 million over three years to support safe, sustainable and responsible hunting.
 This investment helps support the work we are doing in this space to ensure best practices and to enable the important compliance and enforcement work of the Game Management Authority.